Ming Aralia (Polyscias fruticosa) Care Indoors, Common Problems and Remedies

 Potting Soil

-The best soil for Ming Aralia should be rich in organic matter and free-draining to prevent it from getting soggy while providing the required nutrients.
+The best mix for Ming Aralia should be rich in organic matter and free-draining to prevent it from getting soggy while providing the required nutrients.
+All purpose potting mixes are ideal for the plant.

 Fertilizer

 Feed Ming Aralia monthly with a balanced water-soluble fertilizer during the growing season.
-Do not feed during the cold season as growth is minimal at this time.
+Do not feed in the cold season as growth is minimal at this time.

 Flush out accumulated salts arising from fertilizers every 2-3 months by running a stream of water through the soil until the water comes out through the drainage holes.
 Let the stream of water run for a few minutes and repeat the process several times.